14 min read

 For those not used to physical labor, this job can be exhausting, especially during long shifts or busy dinner rushes.

-2. Low Starting Pay Compared to Servers
+2. Low starting pay compared to Servers

 Backwaiters typically earn minimum wage or slightly above, with lower tip-outs than Servers.
-The earning potential is lower compared to:

 • Waiters (who get full tips)